 What are leather’s impacts on the environment, animals, and human health?

 In terms of consumer health, research surrounding the long-term effects of exposure to finished leather remain inconclusive.
 Nevertheless, it is often harmful to the people making it.
 Most contemporary tanners are made from chromium salts, which are a combination of chromium (a mineral) and other highly toxic chemicals.
 It, along with other hazardous compounds, makes tanner especially difficult to recycle or reuse, and poses a significant problem in terms of waste collection and proper disposal in many parts of the world where leather is produced.

-Furthermore, the leather industry relies on factory farming, whose business model depends on the leather industry – decoupling the effects of each industry from one another is therefore impossible.
-This means that the skin isn’t mere waste but is often the most profitable part of the animal.
-Industrial farming is particularly controversial from an animal rights perspective, where animals often live in deplorable conditions.
-Their runoff poses a direct threat to water and soil health through antibiotic exposure, acidification and other processes.
-Furthermore, the global livestock industry accounts for an estimated 14 percent of total greenhouse gas emissions.
+Furthermore, the leather industry relies on factory farming – decoupling the impacts of each industry from one another is therefore impossible.
+Industrial farming is particularly controversial from an animal rights perspective, for example, where animals often live in deplorable conditions.
+Their environmental and health impacts are also substantial, whereby runoff poses a direct threat to water and soil health through antibiotic exposure, acidification and other processes.
+Furthermore, global livestock sector is a major contributor to global warming, with the industry accounting for an estimated 14 percent of total greenhouse gas emissions.